 What is the alternative?

 According to the “wise” doctors, the first step is to recognize that the problem with the disease is not the increase of sugar in the bloodstream…that´s merely a symptom.
-The real problem is the buildup of fat, primarily in the muscles, that blocks the sugar from entering the cells in order to provide the energy needed for normal functioning.
-If the sugar can´t enter the cells, via the insulin produced by the pancreas, then it remains in the blood.
+The real problem is the buildup of fat, primarily in the muscles and liver, that blocks the sugar from entering the cells in order to provide the energy needed for normal functioning.
+If the sugar can´t enter the cells, via the insulin, produced by the pancreas, then it remains in the blood.
 This leads to insulin resistance, where the insulin is no longer able to perform its role.

-In Part 2, I´ll discuss the path to Diabetes 2 reversal
+In Part 2, I´ll discuss further the key for reversing Type 2 Diabetes